 - Search and Rescue Responsibility (C.R.S.
 24-32-2107)

 The Chief of Staff handles a wide range of matters on behalf of the Sheriff and is responsible for advising and consulting the Sheriff and other staff members.
-The Chief of Staff develops, maintains and promotes effective community and inter-governmental relationships between the El Paso County Sheriff’s Office and local, state and federal governmental agencies, elected and appointed officials, media outlets, business and community groups.
+The Chief of Staff develops, maintains and promotes effective community and inter-governmental relationships between the El Paso County Sheriff’s Office and local, state and federal governmental agencies, elected and appointed officials, business and community groups.
 In addition, the Chief of Staff manages the legislative functions for the Sheriff’s Office by supporting, opposing, or proposing legislation with direct effects on local law enforcement operations.

 The Professional Standards Unit (PSU) goal is to inspect, audit and investigate Sheriff’s Office operations to ensure they meet community expectations and the highest professional and industry standards related to law enforcement, detentions, and criminal justice agencies.
 Toward that end, the PSU conducts scheduled unit inspections, reviews critical incidents and investigates reports of wrong doing, and substandard performance.